Functional renormalization group study of the quark-meson model with omega and rho vector mesons: RESULTS

 \subsection{Effective potential}

-By numerically solving Eqs. (~\ref{e2.32}, ~\ref{e2.46}, ~\ref{e2.47}), the results that can be obtained directly are the effective potentials at different energy scales.
+By numerically solving Eqs.~(\ref{e2.32}), (\ref{e2.46}), and (\ref{e2.47}), the results that can be obtained directly are the effective potentials at different energy scales.
 The evolution of the energy scale ranges from the set 500 MeV to the infrared cutoff less than or equal to 10 MeV.
 The evolution after the infrared cutoff is considered to remain unchanged within the accuracy.

-Fig.~\ref{fig:1} and Fig.~\ref{fig:2} show the evolution of the effective potential with energy scale using different isospin chemical potentials, revealing the influence of isospin chemical potential on the effective potential.
-The quark chemical potentials are taken around the critical points.
-We compared the cases where the isospin chemical potential is 150 MeV and 550 MeV, respectively.
-It can be found that during the process of gradually integrating the fluctuations, the isospin chemical potential significantly changes the value of the effective potential.
-When focusing on the local characteristics of the effective potential, the influence of fluctuations on the extreme value near $\phi=0$ is more obvious, but it does not affect the extreme value around $\phi=f_{\pi}$.
-On the other hand, as the RG flow evolves with the renormalization time, the effective potential in Fig.~\ref{fig:2} flattens at an earlier stage.
-This implies that isospin asymmetry leads to the inclusion of a greater number of fluctuations in the system at the ``early" stage.
+To directly illustrate the impact of the isospin chemical potential $\mu_I$ on the flow of the effective potential $U_k$ and the formation of the physical vacuum, Fig.~\ref{fig:1} and Fig.~\ref{fig:2} present the evolution of $U_k$ as a function of the chiral condensate $\sigma$ with the momentum scale k.
+The introduction of $\mu_I$ serves two primary roles: on one hand, it reduces the magnitude of $\sigma$ the extreme value around $\phi=f_{\pi}$; on the other hand, it enhances the quantum and thermal fluctuations incorporated during the evolution of the renormalization group (RG) flow, thereby accelerating the approach of the flow toward the infrared fixed point.
+If one defines the RG time as $t_{RG}=ln\frac{\Lambda}{k}$, the system with a finite $\mu_I$ reaches the infrared cutoff at an ``earlier time'' of the flow.

-Fig.~\ref{fig:3} shows the relationship between the effective potential and the chemical potential under different isospin chemical potentials at low temperatures.
-Isospin chemical potential introduced in the system does significantly lower the effective potential at the same temperature and at less quark chemical potential.\\
+Fig.~\ref{fig:3} shows the relationship between the vacuum expectation values of corresponding effective potentials, $U_{VEV}$, defined by the global minimum of $U_k$ at IR cutoff, and the quark chemical potentials under different isospin chemical potentials at low temperatures.
+As $\mu_I$ increases, the quark chemical potential $\mu$ at which the effective potential exhibits a phase transition at a given temperature is progressively reduced.\\